Montenegro–United Kingdom relations: Cultural relations

 The British Council has been operating in Podgorica since 1994 and is co-located with the embassy.
 British Council in Montenegro is nurturing cultural relations between the United Kingdom and Montenegro through its project work in the fields of education, creative industries, governance and English language, and also through maintaining and developing networks with governmental, non-governmental and international organisations locally.

+Economic relations

+From 1 January 2008 until 30 December 2020, trade between Montenegro and the UK was governed by the Montenegro–European Union Stabilisation and Association Process, while the United Kingdom was a member of the European Union.
+Following the withdrawal of the United Kingdom from the European Union, the UK offered Montenegro a continuity trade agreement based on the EU free trade agreement, however the agreement was signed by neither country.
+On 9 June 2021, Greg Hands stated that the UK government remained ready to conclude the trade agreement with the Government of Montenegro.

+Diaspora

 The 2001 UK Census recorded 31,244 people born in the former state of Serbia and Montenegro, which are now the independent states of Serbia and Montenegro.

 Politics

 The United Kingdom strongly supports Montenegrin membership into the European Union and NATO.